Thomas Ciecierega, M.D.

 Dr. Ciecierega is an expert in pediatric motility, specializing in the diagnosis and treatment of gastrointestinal motility disorders including esophageal, colonic, and anorectal motility testing.
 In addition to routine gastroenterology testing, Dr. Ciecierega has an extensive expertise in performing ph Impedance and wireless video endoscopic capsule testing.
-As a member of the Komansky Center's Pediatric Aerodigestive Center team, Dr. Ciecierega works closely with pulmonology, ENT and surgery specialists, and has developed specialized clinics for children with ano-rectal and esophageal defects, especially congenital esophageal defects such as esophageal atresia and trachea-esophageal fistula.
+Dr. Ciecierega works closely with pulmonology, ENT and surgery specialists, and has developed specialized clinics for children with ano-rectal and esophageal defects, especially congenital esophageal defects such as esophageal atresia and trachea-esophageal fistula.
 He also has established and co-ordinates other specialized clinics, including an Esophageal Achalasia Task Force, a Chest Pain Clinic and a Constipation Clinic.
 Because of his extensive expertise, he sees patients who are referred to him by other specialists not only from the local area and from around the country but also from around the world.

 Dr. Ciecierega completed his medical degree (M.D.) at the Karol Marcinkowski University of Medical Sciences in Poznan, Poland.
 He then immigrated to United States in 2003.
 He went on to train at the Goryeb Children's Hospital in Morristown, New Jersey where he completed a three-year residency in Pediatrics, followed by a Fellowship in Pediatric Gastroenterology, Hepatology, and Nutrition at Children's Hospital of Wisconsin, Medical College of Wisconsin.